 What If Your AI Scientist Could Remember Why It Failed?
 EvoScientist's Self-Evolving Research Team

-You have an AI scientist.
-It reads papers, proposes research ideas, writes code, runs experiments, and summarizes results.
+Picture this.
+An AI scientist that reads papers, proposes research ideas, writes code, runs experiments, and summarizes results.
 It can even turn a rough idea into something that looks suspiciously close to a real proposal.

 Pretty impressive.

-But if every new task wipes its memory of the last one, then underneath all that polish, it’s still just a very articulate first-year grad student.
+But if every new task wipes its memory of the last one, then underneath all that polish, it is still just a very articulate first-year grad student.
 Yesterday it slammed into a dead end.
 Today it gets a fresh prompt and happily walks right back into the same wall.

 That is the problem EvoScientist is trying to solve: what if your AI assistant could remember why previous attempts failed, then use that memory to come up with better strategies?